 - Seal Brindle & White

-French Bulldogs have a variety of colors, including:
+French bulldogs have a variety of colours, including:

 - Brindle & White